-- It soothes sunburned skin, and it is particularly calming when immediately applied straight out of the fridge.
+- It soothes sunburned skin, and it is remarkably calming when immediately applied straight out of the fridge.

 - I love it as a homemade exfoliation mask—the lactic acid bacteria in probiotic yogurt gently remove dead skin cells for an immediate glow afterward.

-- And when mixed with a little olive oil, raw honey, or coconut oil, it becomes an astonishing instant moisturizer.
+- And when mixed with a bit of olive oil, raw honey, or coconut oil, it becomes a fantastic instant moisturizer.

-- Sometimes I even use it as a natural spot treatment to reduce discoloration overtime or tackle a small breakout before it gets any worse.
+- Sometimes I even use it as a natural spot treatment to reduce discoloration overtime or tackle a small breakout before getting any worse.

 So, mix that into an ice facial, and you get face sculpting plus a natural DYI mask that exfoliates and hydrates.
 What's not to love?

 Which yogurt is best?
-Choose a plain, unflavored Bulgarian or Greek yogurt without any additives.
-I'll leave a link below to my favorite brand.
+Choose a plain, unflavored probiotic Bulgarian or Greek yogurt without any additives.

-Fresh basil is no doubt one of my favorite herbs to use in and outside the kitchen—as an anti-inflammatory and antibacterial herb.
+Fresh basil is undoubtedly one of my favorite herbs to use in and outside the kitchen—an anti-inflammatory and antibacterial herb.

 - I make Basil tea when I have an upset stomach;

 - Or add fresh shredded leaves with Epsom or magnesium salt in my bathtub—the scent is incredible.
 It helps with sore muscles after a workout or energizes me when tired.

 - But it also soothes red skin irritations or even skin breakouts.

 - And this herb gives these mini-facials a pleasant aromatic smell.